eXascaleInfolab/bench-vldb20/NewAlgorithms/cpp/README_other.md

                 mat_stl[i].emplace_back(mat(i, j));
             }
         }
-    - Remark: be sure to never re-allocate the memory during copying procedure (with resizable lists or similar), as this can lead to a significant slowdown during testing routines on larger datasets. `mat.n_rows` and `mat.n_cols` are matrix dimensions, which is enough to be able to know in advance all the data type sizes to pre-allocate them.
+    - Remark: be sure to never re-allocate the memory during copying procedure (with auto-resizable lists or similar), as this can lead to a significant slowdown during testing routines on larger datasets. `mat.n_rows` and `mat.n_cols` are matrix dimensions, which is enough to be able to know in advance all the data type sizes to pre-allocate them.
     - Update the call to `Recovery_ZeroImpute` to use `mat_stl` variable instead of `mat`.
-    - Afterwards, add the code that will fill the values from the other type back into the armadillo matrix after the recovery and `end = ...` statement
+    - Afterwards, add the code that will fill the values from the other type back into the armadillo matrix after the `std::cout << ...` statement
         ```C++
         for (uint64_t i = 0; i < mat.n_rows; ++i)
         {